redis-field-engineering/radar-agent/docs/deployment/linux.md

-# Redis Radar Agent Deployment Guide
+# Redis Radar Agent Deployment Guide for Linux

 This guide covers deployment methods for the `redis-radar-agent` binary on Linux systems with systemd (Ubuntu 18.04+, RHEL/CentOS 7+, Fedora, etc.).